 - The cost is much higher than their sheep and bovine counterparts.

-Conclusions on the differences between Suede Leather and Velour Leather
+Conclusions: the difference between Suede and Velour no longer exists

-In light of the considerations just made, today we can argue that the difference between suede and velour leather has failed, as the latter have now almost completely disappeared for the reasons we have listed.
+In light of the considerations just made, today we can argue that the difference between suede and velour leather no longer exists, as the latter have now almost completely disappeared for the reasons we have listed.
 It is therefore normal to use both terms as substitutes without further distinction, wanting to refer mainly to suede leathers as these are the only ones on the market.

-On our site you can find these skins in the suede and velour leather category.
+On our site you can find these skins in the suede and velour leather in the same category.